Ici Radio-Canada Première: History

 In 1948, the influential children's series Tante Lucille and Gérard Pelletier's public affairs program Les Idées en marche debuted.
 Also that year, three studios in Montreal's King's Hall building were destroyed in an explosion, leading Radio-Canada to centralize its operations in a new building on boulevard Dorchester.

 In 1952, the network became autonomous from the CBC head office in Toronto.
 Previously, all programming decisions had to be reviewed by the Toronto staff in advance.

 Through the 1960s, the network began to expand across Canada, taking over Toronto's CJBC in October 1964, and launching Ottawa's CBOF in 1964 and Vancouver's CBUF in 1967.
 As well, influential broadcaster Lise Payette launched her first program, Place aux femmes, in 1965.

 The network eliminated tobacco advertising in 1969, and eventually dropped all commercial advertising in 1974, except for Montreal Canadiens hockey games (which would move to the Radiomédia network in 1997).
 The Maison Radio-Canada, which remains the flagship facility for all of Radio-Canada's broadcast services, was officially opened by Pierre Trudeau in 1973, and Radio-Canada's FM network was launched in 1974.
 Through the remainder of the 1970s, the network began to directly acquire many of its private affiliate stations, including CHFA in Edmonton, CFRG in Gravelbourg and CFNS in Saskatoon, although with the CBC's financial difficulties in the 1980s, this process was slowed down considerably.

 The network was rebranded as Première Chaîne in 1997, concurrently with the rebranding of all of the CBC's radio networks.

 In 1999, Radio-Canada applied to the CRTC for a license to launch a third all-news station in Montreal, on the 690 AM frequency CBF had surrendered in 1997 when it moved to FM.
 The application was rejected.
 Radio-Canada filed an appeal of the decision with the Federal Court of Appeal, which denied the request in October of that year.

 In 2002, two of the network's last three remaining private affiliate stations, CKVM in Ville-Marie and CFLM in La Tuque, disaffiliated from the network, and the final private affiliate, CHLM in Rouyn-Noranda, was directly acquired by the network in 2004.
 The network now directly owns all of the stations that broadcast its programming.

 On June 5, 2013, it was announced that Première Chaîne would be re-branded as Ici Première on August 9, 2013 as part of a wider re-branding of the CBC's French-language outlets.
 This was a nod to the network's system cue since the 1930s, Ici Radio-Canada ("This is Radio-Canada").
 Following highly publicized complaints about the new "Ici" name, prompted primarily by the removal of the historic "Radio-Canada" brand, the new name was changed to Ici Radio-Canada Première instead.

 Programming

 News

-Première's flagship 60-minute news program is L'heure du monde, a national news and discussion program similar to CBC Radio One's The World at Six and As It Happens.
+Première's flagship 60-minute news program is Ça nous regarde, a national news and discussion program similar to CBC Radio One's The World at Six and As It Happens.